 Torrenting is a popular online activity.
-It allows exchanging data over the web via peer-to-peer P2P protocols.
+It allows exchanging of data over the web via peer-to-peer P2P protocols.
 While torrenting is legitimate, it is predominantly used to distribute copyrighted information.

 The Concept of Torrenting

 Seeders and leechers are two types of participants concerned with torrenting.
 Seeders are individuals who already have the content you want to access and post, whereas leechers are users who obtain it from seeders.
-The more seeders in a torrent, the speedier it will download and is a good indicator of the file’s quality.
+The more seeders in a torrent, the speedier it will download, and is a good indicator of the file’s quality.

 You cannot just start downloading after calculating the individuals seeding a torrent.
 A torrent client is required.
 Each peer is in charge of a separate section of the document.
 As you download, portions of the data are transferred from each peer’s device to the user.

 The client is then assisted by a tracker, which records the number of seeders, cumulative downloads, and other pertinent information regarding the torrent.
 Following the installation, it is considered to seed the document to other users so that they can obtain a replica as well.